 What Is a County Island?

-People who live in county islands usually don't receive services from the city which surrounds them.
+People who live in county islands usually don't receive services from the city that surrounds them.
 They might have to pay separately for water, sewer, and trash collection.
-In Maricopa County, the Maricopa County Sheriff's Office provides police protection to all unincorporated areas including county islands.
+In Maricopa County, the Maricopa County Sheriff's Office provides police protection to all unincorporated areas, including county islands.
 Maricopa County does not provide fire protection.

 Arizona law prevents the creation of any new county islands.
 Property owners within existing county islands usually initiate an annexation by the city that surrounds the county island.
-While annexation of large areas of undeveloped land is a relatively simple task for cities and towns, it is more complex when an annexation involves multiple property owners, and more complicated yet when the annexation involves land already developed.
+While annexation of large areas of undeveloped land is a relatively simple task for cities and towns, it is more complex when an annexation involves multiple property owners.
+And it's even more complicated when the annexation involves land already developed.

 Why Wouldn’t the Property Owners of a County Island Want to Be Annexed?